 Even the most simple and minimalistic living areas can seem cosy with the right lighting.
-With a bit of imagination, you can create lovely pools of lights that are lovely to sit under.
-It’s not very relaxing to sit in a room with glaring light, so even something as simple as switching to a warmer coloured light bulb can make a difference.
+With a bit of imagination, you can create pools of lights that are lovely to sit under.
+It’s not very relaxing to sit in a room with glaring light, so even something as simple as switching to a warmer-coloured light bulb can make a difference.

 However, for a bigger transformation, you might want to consider buying at least two feature lamps that represent your style and personality.
-It can also be nice to choose a couple of floor or table lamps that are different heights, as this creates a pretty, layered look – Amazon has a wide selection at a range of budgets.
+It can also be nice to choose a couple of floor or table lamps that are different heights as this creates a pretty, layered look.
+Amazon has a wide selection for a range of budgets.

 Alternatively, depending on your style, you might want to hang string lights from your ceiling, which can create a nice shimmery effect, and add a more ethereal touch.
-Or you can have a look at this article to find some more lighting inspiration.
+Or, you can have a look at this article from The Spruce to find some more lighting inspiration.

 Recarpeting your living space can be expensive and time-consuming.
-So why not consider buying a few new rugs (or second-hand ones) and changing up your flooring that way?
-IKEA has a great selection of affordable rugs, and if you’re happy to spend a little more, have a look at the beautiful rug collection at John Lewis.
+So why not consider buying a few new rugs (or second-hand ones) and changing up your flooring this way?

 4. Consider your curtains (or blinds)

-Curtains don’t just block out light and keep prying eyes away – they also help to frame your entire room.
-Plus, if you raise them above your windows, they can make your whole windows area appear considerably bigger.
+Curtains don’t just block out light and keep prying eyes away, but they also help to frame your entire room.
+If you raise them above your windows, they can make the whole window area appear considerably bigger too.

 Window coverings are another aspect of decoration that’s often overlooked, but they can really help make or break a room.
-If you’re not a fan of full, flowing curtains, there are plenty of other options: choose from shutters, blinds, drapes, or more modern coverings.
+If you’re not a fan of full, flowing curtains, there are plenty of other options: choose from shutters, blinds, drapes, or more modern coverings, for example.

 5. Paint your walls

-Another super easy way to spruce up your living space is to don an old shirt, get your rollers out and paint your walls.
+Another easy way to spruce up your living space is to put on an old shirt, get your rollers out, and paint your walls.
 It might seem like a big task, but painting a room yourself can actually be pretty therapeutic.

 Or, if you don’t fancy doing it yourself and are happy to pay, you could consider getting a professional painter and decorator in.
-To compare qualifications, ratings and reviews of painters and decorators nearby, simply enter your postcode on BidVine and find the right painter for you.
+To compare qualifications, ratings and reviews of painters and decorators nearby, simply enter your postcode on Bidvine to find the right painter for you.

-Painting your walls can instantly reinvigorate and transform your whole living space, and there are literally thousands of different paint colours to choose from – have a look at Dulux’s helpful colour inspiration guide here, or head over to your local B&Q or Homebase.
+Painting your walls can instantly reinvigorate and transform your whole living space, and there are literally thousands of different paint colours to choose from.
+To explore different colour schemes, have a look at Dulux’s helpful colour inspiration guide, or head over to your local B&Q or Homebase instead.

 6. Liven up your sofa

 You don’t even need to buy new cushions – you can just buy cushion covers.
 This also means it’s easy to switch them up whenever you like.
-You can change the colours and patterns every season, to ensure your sofa always looks like an inviting place to curl up.
-Etsy has a great range of stylish cushion covers, which you can find here.
+You can even change the colours and patterns every season to make sure that your sofa always looks like an inviting place to curl up.
+Etsy has a great range of stylish cushion covers, which you can browse here.